Lovebirds Ranbir Kapoor & Alia Bhatt Planning To Tie The Knot In Kashmir? Read Details Here

 To add more fuel to the wedding rumours, recently Deepika Padukone too hinted that Alia Bhatt might tie the knot next year in an interview.
 Well, going by the latest reports, it looks like Ranbir and Alia are finally ready to exchange wedding vows.

-Meanwhile, Ranbir Kapoor and Alia Bhatt are also seen to share screen space for the first time in Ayan Mukerji's fantasy adventure 'Brahmastra'.
-The movie also stars Amitabh Bachchan, Mouni Roy and Nagarjuna in a cameo.
+Meanwhile, Ranbir Kapoor and Alia Bhatt are also set to share screen space for the first time in Ayan Mukerji's fantasy adventure 'Brahmastra'.
+The movie also stars Amitabh Bachchan, Mouni Roy, and Nagarjuna in a cameo.

 Cute Picture: Lovebirds Ranbir Kapoor And Alia Bhatt Receive A Warm Welcome In Manali